 Many chemicals that are considered contaminants are present in soil on most sites at some level either naturally or introduced by some former industrial process.
 In small amounts, these contaminants should not present a health risk; at higher levels there may be a health risk and precautions may be necessary.
 (Exact levels for each chemical that may be a risk to health will depend on each situation.)
 On any site where contamination is, or may be present, a site assessment should be carried out as part of the process of identifying any risks to health and safety and determining control measures needed before construction work begins.
-Have a site history indicating there may be contaminants may be present (or there are obvious signs of contamination), taking soil samples to analyze them and identify what contaminants are present and at what concentrations.
+Have a site history indicating there may be contamination.
+A site assessment involves checking the site's history, and if previous land use indicates that contaminants may be present (or there are obvious signs of contamination), taking soil samples to analyze them and identify what contaminants are present and at what concentrations.
 Site assessments should be undertaken by a competent person with skill, knowledge, training and contaminated site experience using measures to protect against possible exposure.
 In most cases, specialist advice will be required to assist with taking soil samples during a site assessment, interpret test results and carry out risk assessments reflecting information provided by the site assessment.